 once again in the 1891 Census, William now being recorded as an Insurance Agent and employed by the Pearl Loan Company.
 Edwin,

-now aged 22 years, he at this period had now found employment as a Coal Miner, the family now residing at Number 6 Park Road,
+now aged 22 years, had at this period now found employment as a Coal Miner, the family residing at Number 6 Park Road, Worsbrough,

-"On Saturday evening Mr. F.E.
-Nicholson, Coroner for the Doncaster district, held an inquest at the Station
+Saturday evening Mr. F.E.
+Nicholson, Coroner for the Doncaster district, held an inquest at the Station Hotel, Thurnscoe,

-Hotel, Thurnscoe, touching the death of Edward Percy Hannon (sic) aged 38 years of 20, Queen-street, Thurnscoe.
-Mr.
+touching the death of Edward Percy Hannon (sic) aged 38 years of 20, Queen-street, Thurnscoe.
+Mr. James Mellors,

-James Mellors, H.M.
-Inspector of Mines, and Mr. Minniken, representing the Yorkshire Miners' Association, were present.-
+H.M.
+Inspector of Mines, and Mr. Minniken, representing the Yorkshire Miners' Association, were present.- William Hickman,

-William Hickman, his mate, stated that the deceased was cutting the coal as a collier, when suddenly a "bump" took
+his mate, stated that the deceased was cutting the coal as a collier, when suddenly a "bump" took place knocking

-place knocking three props out, one of which hit the deceased over the head, rendering him partly insensible.
-He obtained
+three props out, one of which hit the deceased over the head, rendering him partly insensible.
+He obtained assistance and

 The 1911 Census records that at this juncture, Ernest was now residing with his aunt and uncle at premises located